Beliavsky/Fortran-code-on-GitHub/README.md

 [ForBLAS](https://github.com/gha3mi/forblas): compile the BLAS and their drivers using the Fortran Package Manager, by Seyed Ali Ghasemi.
 [ForLAPACK](ForLAPACK) does so for LAPACK.
 [ForSVD](https://github.com/gha3mi/forsvd) provides functions and subroutines for calculating the singular value decomposition (SVD) of a matrix, calling LAPACK.
 [ForEig](https://github.com/gha3mi/foreig) calculates eigenvalues and eigenvectors using LAPACK or MKL.
 [ForPCA](https://github.com/gha3mi/forpca) does principal component analysis (PCA).
 [Pinverse](https://github.com/gha3mi/pinverse) calculates the pseudoinverse of a matrix using singular value decomposition.

+[formatmul](https://github.com/gha3mi/formatmul): library that overloads the matmul function to enable efficient matrix multiplication with coarrays, by Seyed Ali Ghasemi

 [fortran_csr](https://github.com/cometscome/fortran_csr): library to construct and multiply a matrix in compressed sparse row (CSR) format, by Yuki Nagai

 [Fortran_Davidson](https://github.com/NLESC-JCER/Fortran_Davidson): Modern Fortran implementation of the Davidson diagonalization algorithms, from NLESC-JCER